RaviRamDhali/programming-procedure/Snippets/Azure/Readme.md

-Home > Subscriptions > Microsoft Azure (xxxxxxxx) | Access control (IAM) Make sure you have ROLE in the Subscription so you can attach it to Azure
+Home > Subscriptions > Microsoft Azure (xxxxxxxx) | Access control (IAM) Make sure you have ROLE in the Subscription so you can attach it to Azure All Service > Azure Active Directory > Users > New user

 Select the Azure Active Directory service from Azure Portal At the left sidebar, under the Manage section, choose Properties.